amazon-archives/amazon-cognito-identity-js/README.md

 *  Whats new
    * Webpack support.
    * Support for Custom authentication flows.
-Developes can implement custom authentication flows around Cognito Your User Pools.
+Developers can implement custom authentication flows around Cognito Your User Pools.
 See developer documentation for details.
    * Devices support in User Pools.
-Users can remember devices and skip MFA verification for remebered devices.
+Users can remember devices and skip MFA verification for remembered devices.
    * Scopes to control permissions for attributes in a User Pool.
    * Configurable expiration time for refresh tokens.
    * Set custom FROM and REPLY-TO for email verification messages.